 In implementing the Diversity Strategy we have ensured a range of flexible working arrangements are available to our staff to effectively balance their work, family, caring, other responsibilities and interests.
 Our flexible working arrangements for staff, including part-time and home based work, have been focused on rethinking how our work can be done in a way that improves service delivery for our users.
-From April 2020 all VRB staff and members undertook home based work in response to the COVID19 global pandemic.
+All VRB staff and members have undertaken home based work in response to the COVID19 global pandemic.
+Staff also returned to the registries in a COVID Safe way in a rostered arrangement of 2-3 office based days each per week.

-We value diversity in the workplace and at the end of the reporting year 77.7 per cent of the VRB's staff and 52.4 per cent of our members were women, with strong representation across all classification levels.
+We value diversity in the workplace and at the end of the reporting year 77.5 per cent of the VRB's staff and 42.8 per cent of our members were women, with strong representation across all classification levels.

 Principal Member Number %

-Female 1 100
+Female 1 100%

 Male 0

 Total 1 100%

 Senior Member Number %

-Female 8 53.3%

-Male 7 46.7%

-Total 15 100%

-Services Member Number %

 Female 5 45.5%

 Male 6 54.5%

 Total 11 100%

+Services Member Number %

+Female 3 21.4%

+Male 11 78.6%

+Total 14 100%

 Member Number %

-Female 8 72.7%
+Female 6 66.7%

-Male 3 27.3%
+Male 3 33.3%

-Total 11 100%
+Total 9 100%

 Staff Number %

-Female 17.4 77.7%
+Female 17.2 77.5%

-Male 5 22.3%
+Male 5 22.5%

-Total 22.4 100%
+Total 22.2 100%